 The format is a "Sprint and Feature" idea with a short Sprint to be used as a points boost to get everybody off the mark, while setting the grid for a much longer Feature race, including a mandatory pit stop.
 This is intended to demand a lot of versatility from drivers, showing that they can keep their cool over a long race, mastering pit stops and strategy, as opposed to just a short sprint full of fast laps.

-Calendars are to be packed with some of the finest racing circuits from all over the world, sometimes uncovering hidden gems that drivers may not have raced on before.
+Calendars are packed with some of the finest racing circuits from all over the world, sometimes uncovering hidden gems that drivers may not have raced on before.
 For example, a lot of people often think Catalunya when racing in Spain, but Navarra provides just as good racing, making an even better case for itself by being free on iRacing, too!

 Any information you may need on the championship - whether you're a spectator or a competitor - should be below.
 If you can't find what you're after, please feel free to contact me via email or social media.